ProjectPythia/pythia-foundations/foundations/jupyter.md

    Do this in the GUI on the left side bar by clicking the "+" icon.

-   This will open a new launcher window where you can select the desired Python kernel under the "Notebooks" heading for your project.
-Typically you can select "Python 3" or the name of a specific kernel.
+   This will open a new launcher window where you can select a Python kernel under the "Notebooks" heading for your project. _You should see "Python 3" as in the screenshot above._ Depending on the details of your system, you might see some additional buttons with different kernels.

    Selecting a kernel will open a Jupyter notebook instance and add an untitled file to the left side bar navigator, which you can then rename to `mysci.ipynb`.

+   Select "Python 3" to use the Python version you just installed in the `pythia_foundations_env` conda environment.

 3. Change the first notebook cell to include the classic first command - printing, "Hello, world!".